State of Voice Network Security

 On Jan 14, 2021, the FBI warned that cyber criminals are using Voice over Internet Protocol (VoIP) platforms to launch vishing attacks against enterprise employees worldwide.
 In one example hackers located an employee through a company’s chatroom, the FBI said.
 Then, they used a fake VPN login page to steal their credentials.
 The attackers authenticated themselves as the employee.
 Using this false persona, they found another employee who could implement username and e-mail changes.
 Next, they used a chatroom messaging service to steal that person’s details, too.

-In the last year we've seen a rise in requests from customers looking for relief from Toll Fraud, and the reason is that an increase in overall phone traffic during the pandemic has also led to a situation where toll-fraud is harder to detect and potentially more lucrative for the bad actors.
+In the last year we've seen a rise in requests from customers looking for relief from Toll-Free Traffic Pumping, and the reason is that an increase in overall phone traffic during the pandemic has also led to a situation where toll-fraud is harder to detect and potentially more lucrative for the bad actors.

 Contact Centers Using KBA Are Increasingly Being Targeted and Attacked